UFC Paris start time, full fight details | Gane vs. Spivac

 New Blood:

-Undefeated at 8-0, Caolán Loughran will face Taylor Lapilus, who will be making his return to the Octagon after fighting on the regional circuit for the last seven years.
+As mentioned, the undefeated Loughran (8-0) will face Lapilus, who will be making his return to the Octagon after fighting on the regional circuit for the last seven years.
 In his first UFC run, Lapilus went 3-1 but parted ways with the promotion in 2016.
 As for Loughran, the 27 year old has stopped seven of his first eight opponents, five via knockout and two by way of submission.

 After losing her first-ever fight to Jacqueline Cavalcante — who will also be making her UFC debut on this card — back in 2021, Nora Cornolle hasn’t tasted defeat since, racking up an impressive six-fight win streak, five via technical knockout and one submission, four of them in the first round.
 She will face Joselyne Edwards, who has really turned things around after a rocky 1-2 start with the promotion, winning her last three.